AlexCsanyi/Barbulianno_Photography/README.md

-# Barbulianno_Photography
+# Photograph website template
-This is a concept landing-page design for Barbulianno Photography
+This is a concept landing-page design for a photography website

 #mobile-first
 #1-page design